 Exactly set, or replace if any previously exists, any value for the property to a single true state Implies that value is boolean and should only be flagged and cleared.

-Use following to set user properties in iOS:
+Use the following to set user properties on iOS:

 For Android, these methods are all under the nested class FlurryAgent.UserProperties:

 A Custom User property must be created in the UI in order to view that User Property in reporting.
 A User Property may be created for an app in Admin > User Properties.